 After the HSG we may be able to tell you what the x-ray has shown but you will need to see your referring Consultant for a more detailed explanation.
+For this reason it may be advisable, but not essential to bring someone with you to your appointment.
 We hope this information has been helpful and easy to understand.